-Mr Schwartz serves on the board of directors of the Searle Civil Justice Institute at George Mason University School of Law and is a frequent participant in judicial education programmes.
+Mr Schwartz is on the board of directors of the Searle Civil Justice Institute at George Mason University School of Law.
+He is a frequent participant in judicial education programmes.
+Mr Schwartz also serves as general counsel to the American Tort Reform Association.

-Mr Schwartz is a life member of the American Law Institute (ALI).
-He is an adviser for each of the Restatement (Third) of Torts projects: products liability, apportionment of liability and liability for physical injury and emotional harm.
-He also serves as general counsel to the American Tort Reform Association.
+Mr Schwartz has been an adviser for each of the American Law Institute’s (ALI’s) Restatement (Third) of Torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
+He is a life member of the ALI.

 It is not possible to buy entry into any Who's Who Legal publication